 Reports state that a stunningly 75% of shopping carts are abandoned without further explanation.
-What makes a customer leave an online store after filling a shopping cart?
+What causes Shopping Cart Abandonment, where a customer leaves an online store after filling a shopping cart?
 In this article, we will discuss the most common reasons why customers leave without completing a purchase and how to improve their experience to close more sales.

 1. Fast Free Shipping